ffmpeg_image_transport package from ffmpeg_image_transport repo

 Republishing compressed images from rosbags

-ros2 run image_transport republish ffmpeg in/ffmpeg:=/my_camera/ffmpeg raw
+ros2 run image_transport republish ffmpeg --ros-args -r in/ffmpeg:=/camera/image_raw/ffmpeg

 This will republish the topic with full image transport support.